labex-labs/open-source-labs/git/30-seconds-of-git/lab-delete-stashes/step1.md

 You have been working on a project in a Git repository and have created multiple stashes to save your changes.
 Now, you want to delete all stashes to start fresh.
 However, you are not sure how to do it.

-To complete this challenge, you will use the Git repository named `https://github.com/labex-labs/git-playground`.
+To complete this lab, you will use the Git repository named `https://github.com/labex-labs/git-playground`.
 Follow the steps below:

-1. Clone the repository to your local machine using the command `git clone https://github.com/labex-labs/git-playground`.
-2. Navigate to the repository directory using the command `cd git-playground`.
+1. Navigate to the repository directory using the command `cd git-playground`.
-3. Create a new file in the repository directory using the command `touch newfile.txt`.
-4. Add the new file to the staging area using the command `git add newfile.txt`.
-5. Create a stash using the command `git stash save "new file added"`.
+2. List all stashes using the command `git stash list`.
+You should see the current stashes.
-6. Repeat steps 3-5 to create multiple collections.
-Each time the stash information is different.
-7. Delete all stashes using the command `git stash clear`.
+3. Delete all stashes at once using the command `git stash clear`.
-8. Verify that all stashes have been deleted using the command `git stash list`.
+4. Verify that all stashes have been deleted using the command `git stash list`.

+The stashes you just deleted should no longer be there.